nnellans/bash-guide/README.md

 # Viewing Variables, Functions, and Aliases

-If you want to view all of the Shell variables, Environment variables, Functions, and Aliases that are currently defined in your environment, then there are several commands you can run to find that info.
-Below, you'll see a graphic I created that shows which commands to run, and what information each one will return.
+There are multiple commands to view all of the Shell variables, Environment variables, Functions, and Aliases that are currently defined in your environment.
+Below, you'll see a graphic I created that shows some of those commands, and what information each one will return.

 ![](images/bash-environment.png)

 ---

 # Standard Input, Output, and Error

-Standard Input (`stdin`), Standard Output (`stdout`), and Standard Error (`stderr`) are streams of information that a command can use.

 | Stream | Purpose | Default | File Descriptor |
 | --- | --- | --- | --- |